guilhermejccavalcanti/s3m/README.md

 Installation
 -------------
-Double-click on the jar from the /installer folder.
+Double-click on the jar from the [/installer](https://github.com/guilhermejccavalcanti/jFSTMerge/tree/master/installer]) folder.
-After installed, the tool is automatically integrated with git, with no need for futher configurations.
-It means that every time you call the `git merge` command, the tool will be executed.
-You can also use the tool standalone as described bellow.

-ps.: in case double-click does not work, install with the command `java -jar`
+In case double-click does not work, install with the command `java -jar s3mInstaller.jar`

 Usage
 -------------

+Usage data (such as the number of detected conflicts, number of merged scenarios, and more useful details for studying the benefits and drawbacks of the tool) is stored in the `$HOME/.jfstmerge` folder.
+A summary of collected statistics that might help one decide to continue using the tool is available in the `jfstmerge.summary` file.

+#### Running with git

+After installation, the tool is automatically integrated with git, with no need for further configuration.
+Then every time you invoke the `git merge` command, the tool is executed.

+#### Running standalone

-Use the jar from the /binary folder or from the installed folder.
+Use the jar from the [/binary](https://github.com/guilhermejccavalcanti/jFSTMerge/tree/master/binary) folder, or from the installed folder.

 * Merging 3 files:

   `java -jar pathto/jFSTMerge.jar -f "mine" "base" "theirs" -o "output"`

 Where *mine*, *base*, *theirs* and *output* are filepaths.
-The attribute -o is optional, if omitted, *theirs* will be used as output file.
+The attribute -o is optional, if omitted, *theirs* is used as the output file.

 * Merging 3 directories:

   `java -jar pathto/jFSTMerge.jar -d "mine" "base" "theirs" -o "output"`

 Where *mine*, *base*, *theirs* and *output* are directory paths.
-The attribute -o is optional, if omitted, *theirs* will be used as output directory.
+The attribute -o is optional, if omitted, *theirs* is used as the output directory.

 <!--
 For integration with git type the two commands bellow: